-2. Structure the Board to Add Value
+2. Structure the Board to Add Value.

-The current composition of the Board consists of one Executive Director and three Non-Executive Directors.
-Currently two of the Non-Executive Directors satisfy the test of independence.
-One of the Directors has a substantial shareholding and is fulfilling an executive role in the Company.
+The current composition of the Board consists of two Executive Directors, Mr Sam Riggall (2 years' service) and Mr Peter Voigt (8 years' service), and two Non-Executive Directors, Mr Roger Harley (5 years' service) and Mr Ian Knight (2 years' service).
+Currently the two Non-Executive Directors satisfy the test of independence.
+One of the Executive Directors has a substantial shareholding.
+Two of the Directors are fulfilling an executive role in the Company.

-Given the nature and size of the Company, its business interests and the stage of development, the Board is of the view that there is a broad mix of skills required and that given their experience each of the Directors are aware of and capable of acting in an independent manner and in the best interests of the shareholders.
+Although the Board does not consist of a majority of independent directors, given the nature and size of the Company, its business interests and the stage of development, the Board is of the view that there is a broad mix of skills required and that given their experience each of the Directors are aware of and capable of acting in an independent manner and in the best interests of the shareholders.